Looking for the best pulse oximeter? This guide is here to help you choose the right one - and help show you the best price you can get it for.

 Blood should have an SpO2 of 95-100%.
 Below 90% is dangerously low and called hypoxemia.
 A pulse oximeter works a bit like a digital camera, as SpO2 can be detected optically by passing light from an emitter to a sensor somewhere arterial blood is flowing (like the middle finger of the dominant hand).
 The higher the oxygenation, the fewer light frequencies pass through.
 The devices also have to compensate for the distance the light is traveling and any ambient light for accurate results.

 Certain conditions require regular monitoring, while athletes and pilots can all benefit from having their own devices.
-In a time when acute respiratory diseases are rampant (SARS, Covid-19) anyone might be able to detect a drop in lung capacity by taking regular readings, though of course you can only help your doctor, not replace them!
+In a time when acute respiratory diseases are rampant (SARS, Covid-19) and test pricing is on the rise, it’s possible to detect a drop in lung capacity by taking regular readings, though of course you can only help your doctor, not replace them!

 Zacurate’s 500DL is not their first finger pulse oximeter designed for the home market, so they’ve had the chance to address a few issues, not least that the predecessor could only display up to 99% rather than the 100% maximum SpO2.
 Carrying CE & FDA approval, this device can produce a reading to its large, clear display in 10 seconds, and (according to the manufacturer) is less susceptible to inaccuracies if slightly moved and has better ambient light compensation.
 The 500DL is intended for adults but can read any fingers large enough, so kids over 12 should be fine.
 There is no memory, but the batteries should be good for 40 hours worth of reading so even with the ten seconds it takes to shut down after use that one set of AAAs will last a while!
 We certainly appreciated a silicon cover and lanyard coming in the kit (which cost less than the cover for a new phone).(opens in new tab)